Coder775-maker/SmyleBell/ReadMe.md

 1. Blynk.run();
 2. server.handleClient();
 Now each one is essential for connection or mjpeg stream.
 They interfere with each other.
 Now testing one without the other to see if it is affected.

+Lots of brownout errors were occuring when we switched the board to a breadboard.
+Instead we decided to solder the parts together on a circuit board.
+Stronger connections and no errors now.

+Blynk notifications work.
+Now time to incorporate them with the stream.